LGBTQ culture in Philadelphia: Late 20th century

 Philadelphia's first Gay Pride Parade was held in Rittenhouse Square on June 11, 1972, hosted by the Gay Activists Alliance, the Homophile Action League, Radicalesbians and groups from Penn State and Temple University.
 The route started down Chestnut Street and ended at Independence Park.

 In 1973 three Gay Activists Alliance (GAA) members, Tom Wilson Weinberg, Dan Sherbo and Bern Boyle, opened the gay bookstore Giovanni's Room at 232 South Street.
 It was named after James Baldwin's gay novel Giovanni's Room.
 The store was closed shortly afterward due to a homophobic landlord.
 The store changed hands to lesbian activist Pat Hill in 1974 and then to Ed Hermance and Arleen Oshan in 1976.
 Hermance and Olshan moved the store first to 1426 Spruce Street and then to its final location on 12th and Pine in 1979.
 It has been called the "center of gay Philly".
 Philly AIDS Thrift took over the store after the owner retired in 2014 and so the store is now called Philly AIDS Thrift at Giovanni's Room, also known as PAT @ Giovanni's Room.

+Philadelphia Gay News (PGN) is an LGBT newspaper in the Philadelphia area, founded in 1976 by Mark Segal.
+It is the oldest LGBT publication founded as a weekly publication in the United States.

-This Washington Square West district was selected to undergo gentrification in the mid-1970s and up to one-fifth of the old structures were razed.
+The Washington Square West district was selected to undergo gentrification in the mid-1970s and up to one-fifth of the old structures were razed.
 Shortly after the project began, federal assistance was discontinued and the district's demolished lots sat unoccupied during a long recovery period into the 1990s.
 Mayor Ed Rendell promoted a new era of gentrification, which helped Washington Square West regain its footing and transform into a healthy, economically viable community by the early 2000s.

 However, the lumping together of prostitutes, drug dealers, and homosexuals provoked police raids on gay bars up into the early 1980s.
 During this time, demonstrations at Independence Hall for gay rights sought to raise the community from an underground and lascivious group into a more unified community and political entity.
 This same area of the city remains an epicenter for gay culture today.

 21st century

 In 2007, 36 rainbow street signs were mounted throughout intersections within 11th and Broad Streets, formally recognizing the Gayborhood as part of Philadelphia culture.

 In 2014, gay transgender man Lou Cutler became the first openly transgender man to be crowned Mr. Gay Philadelphia.
 In 2020, Philly Leather crowned the contest's first non-binary winner, Mx.
 Philadelphia Leather Diamond Anthony.

-In 2018, a historical marker was placed at 17th and St. James streets to commemorate the Dewey's sit-ins.